citusdata/citus_docs/tech_soln/real_time_dashboards.rst

 .. _introduction:

-Real Time Analytics
+Real Time Dashboards
 #####################

-One workload Citus is commonly used for involves running real-time analytics over large streams of data.
+Citus provides real-time queries over large datasets.
+One workload we commonly see at Citus involves powering real-time dashboards of event data.

-For example, say you're a cloud services provider selling a dashboard for HTTP traffic.
+For example, you could be a cloud services provider helping other businesses monitor their HTTP traffic.
 Every time one of your clients receives an HTTP request your service receives a log record.
-You provide your clients insights such as the number of HTTP errors their site served.
-It's important that this data shows up with as little latency as possible, so your clients can quickly notice problems with their sites.
-It's also important that clients are able to see graphs of historical trends.
+You want to ingest all those records and create an HTTP analytics dashboard which gives your clients insights such as the number HTTP errors their sites served.
+It's important that this data shows up with as little latency as possible so your clients can fix problems with their sites.
+It's also important for the dashboard to show graphs of historical trends.

 Alternatively, maybe you're building an advertising network and want to show clients clickthrough rates on their campaigns.
 In this example latency is also critical, raw data